![]() |

 a) The licensee shall provide adequate, properly trained and supervised staff to meet each participant's individual rehabilitation plan.
 Services shall be provided by a coordinated rehabilitation team.

-b) The licensee shall define, through job descriptions, minimum education and experience requirements for all staff, consultants, and contract staff providing services to the Community-Based Residential Rehabilitation Center Model.
+b) The licensee shall define, through job descriptions, the minimum education and experience requirements for all staff, consultants, and contract staff providing services to the Community-Based Residential Rehabilitation Center Model.

 c) The licensee shall provide an initial orientation and routine, pertinent training to all staff.
 This training may include demonstration, one-on-one training, small group exercises, or lectures.
-All training shall be documented with:
+All training conducted shall be documented with:

-1) date,
+1) Date;

-3) instructors,
+3) Instructors;

-4) short description of content, and
+4) Course title and short description of content; and

-5) staff member's written signature.
+5) Attendance records, including staff member's written signature.

 d) The licensee shall develop and maintain written personnel policies, which are followed in the operation of the Model.